University of the Witwatersrand: Post-apartheid: 1994 – present

 In 2001, the Johannesburg College of Education was incorporated into the university as Wits Education Campus under the national Department of Education's plan to reform tertiary education in South Africa.
 In 2003, a student mall, called the Matrix, was opened in the Student Union Building on East Campus.
+The Wits Origins Centre was opened in 2006 by former president Thabo Mbeki and tells the story of life through its exhibitions.
+This is alongside the Wits Fossil Vault that houses thousands of plant, animal and hominid fossils, including the Taung Child, Little Foot and Homo naledi.